gyx1995/CPSC310-project/README.md

+## description

+This project can read JSON-Format data from zip files(You can find two instances from test->data).We use these two zip files as the databases.
+Users can use this project to search rooms, instructors, courses and buildings information.

 ## Configuring your environment

 To start using this project, you need to get your computer configured so you can build and execute the code.
 To do this, follow these steps; the specifics of each step (especially the first two) will vary based on which operating system your computer has: